Understanding the Anthem Chapel Development at 6595 Covington Way

 Attend Public Hearings

-Most Critical Action: Show up to Design Review Board Meetings when this project is discussed.
+Most Critical Action: Show up to the June 22 Planning meeting when this project is discussed.
 Your physical presence demonstrates community concern and allows you to speak during public comment periods.
 There is also a Zoom option.

 What to Do: